About the COAST Summer Student Internship Program

 ďThis internship has been the best experience Iíve had in my undergraduate career and I feel like Iím closer to accomplishing my goal of becoming a professional biologist.Ē

 - Stephanie King, undergraduate student, CSU Long Beach

-In just two years the program has been highly successful.
-Four interns were hired by DFG as a result of this program, and the experiences have been invaluable overall in helping the students refine their career choices and pathways.
+During the past 4 years, the program has been highly successful.
+Following their internships, a number of interns have been hired by their host organizations as a result of this program, and the experiences have been invaluable overall in helping the students refine their career choices and pathways.

-COAST seeks outside funding to continue to expand the program and offer more internship opportunities to CSU students.
+California Sea Grant and the host organizations generously provide funding for this program.
+COAST seeks additional outside funding to continue to expand the program and offer more internship opportunities to CSU students.
 Please contact Dr. Krista Kamer, COAST Director, for more information.